 |Summer Semester||February 1st|

-The Graphic Designer in the Office of International Programs will develop on your program's behalf a customized Faculty-Led Card with your program's key details.
-We're happy to print up to fifty of these cards for your use and provide the draft for further circulation.
+The Graphic Designer in the Office of International Programs will develop on your program's behalf a customized digital Faculty-Led Card with your program's key details.
+This card can be distributed electronically or printed for promotion.

 Education Abroad Fairs